96boards/documentation/consumer/fcue/hardware-docs/hardware-user-manual.md

 < A short section describing the properties of the application processor >

 MT6797 is a highly integrated application processor which uses an industry-leading Tri-Cluster Deca-Core CPU Architecture.
 The chip integrates Dual-core ARM@Cortex-A72 MPCoreTM  operating at up to 2.3GHz, Quad-core ARM@Cortex-A53 MPCoreTM operating at up to 1.85GHz, Quad-core ARM@Cortex-A53 MPCoreTM  operating at up to 1.4GHz, Quad-core Mail T880 operating at up to 700MHz  and  an ARM@Cortex-R4 MCU .
-In addition, an extensive set of interfaces and connectivity peripherals are included to interface to cameras, touch-screen displays and MMC/SD cards.MT6797 also embodies wireless communication device, including WLAN, Bluetooth and GPS.
+In addition, an extensive set of interfaces and connectivity peripherals are included to interface to cameras, touch-screen displays and MMC/SD cards.MT6797 also embodies wireless communication device, including WLAN, _Bluetooth_® wireless technology and GPS.

 ### PMIC